peterschlosser/cyd-esp32-8048s070-pio-lvgl9-demo/README.md

 ### 4. Create and Modify lv_conf.h

-create and modify the `lv_conf.h` file in the following ways:
+create and modify the `lv_conf.h` file in the following way:

 1. Create the `lv_conf.h` file.
 Copy the template file from LvGL library to project Lib folder.